mhwombat/backprop-example/README.md

 backprop-example
 ================

-An example of back-propagation implemented in Haskell.
+An example of back-propagation implemented in Haskell. _Add link to article explaining the code._

 Running the example
 ===================